COVID-19 Social Study

 Policy and media

-The research team has given over two dozen keynote speeches, presented at conferences around the world, and informed 1,000 media pieces.
+The study’s research team has given over two dozen keynote speeches, presented at conferences around the world, and informed 1,000 media pieces.
 We have also consulted to the Cabinet Office, multiple government departments, the World Health Organization, and more than 100 third sector bodies.
 Today, the COVID-19 Social Study is one of the most widely used social science datasets from the pandemic informing national policy.

 The Study won the ‘Outstanding Societal Impact’ Prize in 2022 from the Economic and Social Research Council.